 Even with the more serious orgin story, there is something romantic about kneeling to propose.
 You’re honoring and elevating your fiancé to a level higher than yourself in a moment when you ask them to join you as a couple and begin a life together.
 There’s definitely something special about that.

 Kelly here: As someone with arthritis, I can understand those without the ability to kneel.
-This doesn’t make your proposal any less romantic.
+I’m sure it goes without saying, but this doesn’t make your proposal any less romantic.
 There are always creative ways to get around anything.
 First, you don’t have to kneel at all.
 The proposal police won’t be there to fine you.
 Consider bringing in a pet with a sign or the ring somehow attached to them.
 You can even plan the proposal to have both of you sitting like on a bench in your favorite park.
 The proposal is about both of you, so don’t make popping the question difficult on yourself.